tvanreenen/obsidian-api/README.md

 ## Reason for Creating

-This project began as an educational endeavor, but it's also something I'm actively using in a local, practical context.
-While the API is already valuable for some of my personal automations, it's part of a broader experiment: building a personal, local AI agent.
-One key capability of this agent is integrating with my Obsidian knowledge base in a way that supports interoperability with other tools.
+I've enjoyed using the [Cursor](https://www.cursor.com/)-like [Obsidian Copilot](https://github.com/logancyang/obsidian-copilot) plugin to interact with my knowledge base, but ultimately, I wanted the flexibility to connect it to a wider range of tools—like [N8N](https://n8n.io/), [Claude Desktop](https://claude.ai/download), and various agent- and RAG-based experiments.
+Building an API was a natural first step toward that and an sounded like an fund hands-on exercise in its own right.

-Creating a file system API to interact directly with Obsidian's raw data is just the first step.
-Although the Obsidian Copilot plugin is impressive, its vector store is locked within the plugin itself.
-I considered contributing to that project, but ultimately chose to build something of my own to retain the flexibility to explore and experiment more freely.
+Roadmap:

-Future Plans:
+- [x] Create a base local API for file and folders.
-- Make deployable in a local Docker services.
+- [x] Make deployable in a local Docker services.
-- Provide and authentication mechanism.
+- [ ] Provide and authentication mechanism.
-- Implement a MCP server for the API.
+- [ ] Implement a MCP server for the API.
-- Add additional endpoints like DELETE and perhaps MERGE.
+- [ ] Add additional endpoints like DELETE and perhaps MERGE.
 But I'd want configuration or authorization to be in plact to control access.
-- Provide file/folder metadata.
+- [ ] Provide file/folder metadata.
 Perhaps integrating file frontmatter into metadata.